Discrimination Claim & BC Human Rights Tribunal. Should You Wait to Gather Evidence Before Filing?

 The standard of review is patent unreasonableness within the meaning of s.
 59(4) of the ATA.
 As emphasized in Mzite and Routkovskaia, the Tribunal is entitled to the highest degree of deference when this Court is evaluating a decision to deny a late-filed complaint.

-In short, this case represents an example of why it is very important for claimants to set out their allegations in a complaint within the 12 month or respective deadline under the Human Rights Code.
+In short, this case represents an example of why it is very important for claimants to set out their allegations in a complaint within the 12-month grace period or respective deadline under the Human Rights Code.
 Remember that the complaint form only sets out the facts supporting the allegation of discrimination.
 The evidence in support does not need to be provided until later and can always be supplemented after filing.

-If you have suffered discrimination in the workplace or have any other type of possible claim, then it is important that you do not wait to seek legal advice on this matter.
+If you have suffered discrimination in the workplace or have any other type of possible claim, then it is essential that you do not wait to seek legal advice on this matter.
 Call Hutchison Oss-Cech Marlatt and we can support you with advice and help you gather evidence.
-Our initial consultation is free, and we offer a variety of retainer options for you to bring your claim forward based on the available evidence and likelihood of success.
-Contact us now to talk.
+We offer a variety of retainer options for you to bring your claim forward based on the available evidence and likelihood of success.